Scheme governance arrangements

 - Minutes of JCS meeting 28th November 2011

 - Minutes of JCS meeting 26th March 2012

 The Scheme Management Board (SMB), created in April 2010, is responsible for the management and governance of the Civil Service pension arrangements on behalf of the Cabinet Office Accounting Officer.
 The SMB operates in a similar way to a private sector pension trustee board.

 Scheme managers: Cabinet Office.

-Scheme Medical Advisor: Capita Health Solutions.
+Scheme Medical Advisor: Capita Health and Wellbeing.